asgardeo/asgardeo-auth-react-sdk/API.md

 - The responsibility of handling the token falls on the application developer and they can use it however they wish as they have full control over the token.

 #### Cons
 - The tokens can be subjected to [Cross-Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss) attacks.
 But this can be mitigated by following a [Content Security Policy (CSP)](https://content-security-policy.com).
-Below are some resources to guide you on how to implement a CSP in your application.
-    - link 1

 - Needs to be explicitly deleted from the browser.
 Does not lose on browser tab closing.